 Your life is about to change.
-A week from today, your schedule will suddenly be overwhelmed with Christmas shopping, tree decorating, cookie making and about a hundred other tasks that need to be done before the guy in the red suit squeezes his chunky butt down your chimney.
+Soon, your schedule will suddenly be overwhelmed with Christmas shopping, tree decorating, cookie making and about a hundred other tasks that need to be done before Santa squeezes his chunky butt down your chimney.

-If you’re not careful, you’ll miss the joy and beauty of the Christmas season.
-For the next thirty or so days, you’ll need to work extra hard to find the present moment and live in it.
+But if you’re not careful, you’ll miss the joy and beauty of the Christmas season.
+To make the most of the holidays, you’ll need to work extra hard to find the present moment and live in it.

 A few weeks ago, my daughter, Caity, wrote a great piece about how to stay focused on “right now.”
 She’s a really talented writer and her blog (Morral of the Story) serves up great reads about finding beauty and inspiration in the little (and not-so-little) things in life.